brisa-build/brisa/packages/docs/building-your-application/deploying/docker.md

 CMD [ "bun", "run", "start" ]
 ```

-Now that you have your docker image, let's look at `.dockerignore` which has the same syntax as `.gitignore`, here you need to specify the files/directories that must not go in any stage of the docker build.
-An example for a ignore file is:
+Now that you have your docker image, let's look at `.dockerignore` which has the same syntax as `.gitignore`; here, you need to specify the files/directories that must not go in any stage of the docker build.
+An example of a ignore file is:

 ```.dockerignore
 .vscode